At Bayer, we believe that taking care of the well-being of animals is the right thing to do and that it goes hand-in-hand with the health of animals.

 Every day, we witness the remarkable commitment livestock professionals have in ensuring that their animals are healthy and well cared for.
 But we also see the challenges they face.
 This is why Bayer is committed to support them in their efforts to advance animal well-being.

-In collaboration with the World Farmers' Organisation we are looking for livestock professionals around the world who are innovating in cattle well-being and husbandry.
+In collaboration with the World Farmers' Organisation we asked for livestock professionals around the world to share their on-farm innovations that have advanced dairy and beef cattle well-being.

 What is Care4Cattle?